qijianpeng/awesome-edge-computing/README.md

   while bandwidth is given in Megabits per second (Mbps). **Note**: Outputs of __FogTorchPI__ can be the input of __iFogSim__.

+- [gem5](https://www.gem5.org/): The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.

 - [IoTSim-Edge](https://github.com/DNJha/IoTSim-Edge): IoTSim captures the
   behavior of heterogeneous IoT and edge computing infrastructure and allows users to test their infrastructure and framework in an easy and configurable